xinyuwei-david/david-share/Multimodal-Models/Use-Unsloth-to-fine-tune-VLM/readme.md

 In this article, I will introduce the challenges of fine-tuning VLM and how to use Unsloth to fine-tune VLM.
 I will provide the fine-tuning code and results.

+**Note:**

+ The free version of Unsloth only supports single GPU operation.
+If you need multi-GPU support, you will need to upgrade Unsloth to the Pro version or the Enterprise version.

 ## Understanding the Challenges of Fine-tuning Visual Language Models

 1. **Model Parameter Size**